-Wrapping headers and down pipes is an important first step in reducing unwanted and power-robbing under hood heat.
-Less under hood heat results in a cooler air charge for improved performance and keeping exhaust gases hotter within the exhaust system helps in decreasing exhaust density & increases exhaust flow.
+An important first step in reducing unwanted and power-robbing under hood heat is wrapping headers and down pipes.
+Less under hood radiant heat results in a cooler air charge for improved performance and keeping exhaust gases hotter within the exhaust system helps in decreasing exhaust density & increases exhaust flow.

 Design Engineering Stainless Steel Locking Ties are the perfect way to fasten exhaust wrap for a easy, clean and professional installation.

 - Reduce under hood temperatures a realistic 50%

 - Decreases exhaust density & increases exhaust flow

 - Improves horsepower

 - Only exhaust wrap with installation guide lines